GMOD/jbrowse-components/packages/jbrowse-cli/README.md

                  For hub file, usually called hub.txt
                  For JBrowse 1, location of JB1 data directory similar to http://mysite.com/jbrowse/data/

   LOCATION       [default: .]
 Location of JBrowse installation.
-Defaults to .

 OPTIONS
   -a, --assemblyName=assemblyName  Assembly name of the connection If none, will default to the assembly in your config